undefyned/grxdients/README.md

 @import "grxdients";
 ```
   - Let's say you like blue, simply add className="grx-blue" for a solid blue color or className="grx-blue-indigo" for a gradient.
   - there's also grx-blue-text, grx-blue-indigo-text and grx-blue-shadow for fancy text and shadows.
+Not to mention there's a lot of predefined colors!
   - yay. done!

-  - For detailed instructions on how to use, visit [grxdients.web.app](https://grxdients.web.app/)
+  - For detailed instructions on how to use and check all the colors, visit [grxdients.web.app](https://grxdients.web.app/)